GameDevTecnico/cubos/docs/1_structure/1_core/1_memory.md

 implementations are:
 - \ref cubos::core::memory::BufferStream "BufferStream" - a stream which
 reads/writes data from/to a buffer.
-- \ref cubos::core::memory::StdStream "StdStream" - a stream which reads/writes
+- \ref cubos::core::memory::StandardStream "StandardStream" - a stream which reads/writes
 data from/to a standard C stream (basically, a `FILE*` wrapper).
 - \ref cubos::core::data::FileStream "FileStream" - a stream which reads/writes
 data from/to a virtual file.